 The Site Management Organization (SMO) Business is engaged in healthcare information services with a focus on support for healthcare institutions and patients, medical care for general consumers, as well as for the maintenance and promotion of their health.
-It supports the implementation of clinical trials and the administrative tasks conducted by medical institutions, the provision of clinical trial information through a portal site and patient support programs, self-screening services contributing to the early detection and prevention of serious diseases and the "harmo" electronic prescription record service.
+In addition to clinical trials and drug development support for administrative tasks conducted by medical institutions, CMIC provides healthcare support to patients and consumers for health, pre-symptoms, prevention or prognosis through self-screening services contributing to the early detection and prevention of serious diseases and the "harmo®" electronic prescription record service.

-- Medical institutions network and highly - Experience in broad range of therapeutic areas from large-scale clinical trials for lifestyle-related diseases to intractable orphan diseases
+- Medical institutions network and highly specialized talents - Experience in broad range of therapeutic areas from large-scale clinical trials for lifestyle-related diseases to intractable orphan diseases